 Mark H. Hamer is Global Chair of the Firm's Antitrust & Competition Practice Group, comprised of over 300 competition lawyers in over 60 offices across 43 countries.
 Mark has over 25 years of wide-ranging litigation experience, including first-chair roles in jury trials, bench trials and arbitrations.
 His primary focus is antitrust litigation.
 Before joining Baker McKenzie, Mark was a successful trial attorney in the Antitrust Division of the US Department of Justice.
 He was involved in some of the DOJ's highest-profile antitrust trials.
 Before joining the DOJ, Mark was a partner at another global law firm where he handled complex multidistrict antitrust class actions in courts across the nation.

-Jan Albert Kresken, a counsel, practices in the area of competition law, especially in the pharmaceutical and insurance sectors.
+Jan Kresken, a partner, practices in the area of competition law, especially in the automotive, chemicals, pharmaceutical and (re)insurance sectors.
 He holds a degree in law from the Westfaelische Wilhelms-Universitaet Muenster (University of Muenster) and a master’s degree (LL.M.) in competition law, economics, and policy from the University of East Anglia in Norwich, UK.
 After his studies, he began his PhD in competition law at the University of Muenster.
 Prior to joining Baker McKenzie, he worked as research assistant for Clifford Chance in Duesseldorf and as pupil barrister in the area of competition law for the German Bundeskartellamt (federal cartel office) and the firms Clifford Chance in Duesseldorf and Dierks & Bohle in Berlin.